CS5001-khoury/hw03/instructions/README.md

 There are many different types of color blindness.
 The most common is red-green color blindness.
 This is where the individual has trouble distinguishing between red and green.
 For this assignment, we will be filtering colors based on three types of color blindness: Protanopia, Deuteranopia, and Tritanopia.

-* Protanopia - Red is reduced in intensity.
+* Protanopia - Red and Green is reduced in intensity.
 * Deuteranopia - Green is reduced in intensity.
 * Tritanopia - Blue is reduced in intensity.